Nitrous Oxide (Laughing Gas)

 Nitrous oxide/oxygen is not effective for some children, especially those who have severe anxiety; nasal congestion, extensive treatment needs, or discomfort wearing a nasal masks.
 Our doctors have comprehensive specialty training and can offer other sedation methods that may be right for your child.

 Pediatric dentists recognize that there exists a patient population for whom routine dental care using non-pharmacologic behavior management techniques or nitrous oxide alone are inadequate due to their need for extensive treatment, acute situational anxiety, uncooperative age-appropriate behavior, immature cognitive functioning, disabilities or medical conditions.

 In these situations, our doctors and staff will discuss with you the option of sedation dentistry.

 Oral Conscious Sedation

 Our doctors may recommend Oral Conscious Sedation.
-Often referred to as a “kiddie cocktail,” oral conscious sedation is a drink that your child will take in our office prior to their dental treatment.
+Often referred to as a “drink,” oral conscious sedation is a drink that your child will take in our office prior to their dental treatment.
 This technique is intended to induce a cooperative, yet conscious state in an otherwise uncooperative child.
 The medication regiment will be custom tailored to your child’s specific age, weight, and dental needs.

-The goals of a sedation are
+The goals of sedation are;

 - provide the most comfortable, efficient, and high-quality service for the patient